ergo-services/ergo/docs/actors/supervisor.md

 When the supervisor is applying a strategy, it processes only the Urgent queue (where exit signals arrive) and ignores System and Main queues.
 This ensures exit signals are handled promptly without interference from management commands or regular messages.

-`StartChild` with args updates the spec's args for future restarts.
-This lets you reconfigure children dynamically - call `StartChild("worker", newConfig)` and subsequent restarts use `newConfig`.
+For Simple One For One supervisors, `StartChild` with args stores those args for that specific child instance.
+When that instance restarts (due to crash, kill, etc.), it uses the stored args, not the template args from the spec.
+For other supervisor types (One For One, All For One, Rest For One), `StartChild` with args updates the spec's args for future restarts.

 ## Child Callbacks